Since 2006 Our Ground has reported on

 discussed.
 A member of the public was removed from the Chamber when he

-attempted to answer the Mayor.
-The public were not allowed to speak at
+tried to reply to the Mayor.
+The public were not allowed to speak at this

 The Lib Dem motion to ensure that consultation takes place with local